 Large Matrices Computing

-Fast ‘quadruple’ precision mode even makes it possible to handle sufficiently large matrices in reasonable time:
+Fast ‘quadruple’ precision mode even makes possible processing sufficiently large matrices in reasonable time:

 By our estimation, Symbolic Math Toolbox requires 7-8 hours to compute the same result (in fact, we stopped it after 5 hours of computations).